January Jones

 January Kristen Jones (born January 5, 1978) is an American actress.
 She is best known for playing Betty Draper in Mad Men (2007–2015), for which she was nominated for two Golden Globe Awards for Best Actress – Television Series Drama and a Primetime Emmy Award for Outstanding Lead Actress in a Drama Series.

-She also portrayed Melissa Chartres in The Last Man on Earth (2015–2018) and has starred in films such as American Wedding (2003), We Are Marshall (2006), The Boat That Rocked (2009), Unknown (2011), Seeking Justice (2011), and X-Men: First Class (2011).
+She has portrayed Melissa Chartres in The Last Man on Earth (2015–2018) and starred in films such as American Wedding (2003), We Are Marshall (2006), The Boat That Rocked (2009), Unknown (2011), Seeking Justice (2011), and X-Men: First Class (2011).

 Early life

 January Kristen Jones was born in Sioux Falls, South Dakota, on January 5, 1978, the daughter of store manager Karen Cox and exercise physiologist Marvin Jones.
 She was named after January Wayne, a character in the 1973 Jacqueline Susann novel Once Is Not Enough.
-The names of her two sisters also start with the letter J: Jina and Jacey.
-In 1979, her family moved to Hecla, South Dakota, but moved back to Sioux Falls in 1986, where she later graduated from Roosevelt High School.
+She has two sisters, Jina and Jacey.
+Her family moved to Hecla, South Dakota, in 1979 but in 1986 returned to Sioux Falls, where she graduated from Roosevelt High School.

 Career

 Modeling

-Jones began her modeling career in New York at the age of 18, after a modeling scout expressed interest while she was in high school.
-She noted that modeling was not her passion and she never took it seriously.
+Jones began her modeling career in New York at 18, after a modeling scout expressed interest while she was in high school.
+She has said that modeling was not her passion and she never took it seriously.
 Her first agency claimed she owed them money when she decided to move to Los Angeles.
-Jones has modeled for Abercrombie & Fitch, Versace, Clearasil and Kérastase.
-She has been on the covers of numerous international fashion magazines, including Interview, Allure, Rolling Stone, Town & Country, The Hollywood Reporter, GQ, and W in the United States; Harper's Bazaar, Marie Claire, Tatler, Glamour and Red in the United Kingdom; Cosmopolitan in Germany; Grazia in Italy; and Tu Style in Italy.
+Jones has modeled for Abercrombie & Fitch, Versace, Clearasil, and Kérastase.
+She has been on the covers of numerous magazines, including Interview, Allure, Rolling Stone, Town & Country, The Hollywood Reporter, GQ, and W in the United States; Harper's Bazaar, Marie Claire, Tatler, Glamour and Red in the United Kingdom; Cosmopolitan in Germany; Grazia in Italy; and Tu Style in Italy.